connorabbas/basic-framework/README.md

 );
 ```

-### Batching
+### Batch Registering
-You can batch routes together that share similar qualities such as a controller, a uri prefix, or both.
+You can register routes in batches that share similar qualities, such as a controller, a uri prefix, or both.
+The intent here is to reduce boilerplate code, and provide better organization.

 When batching routes, it's required to chain on the `batch()` method at the end, which accepts a closure argument containing the routes you want the batch properties to apply to.

 Batch related methods available to you: